micahpotts/healthie-dev-assist/readme.md

 # Healthie Dev Assist

-A development assistant that empowers developers using the Healthie API, via seamlessly integrating Healthie's GraphQL API with AI tools through the Model Context Protocol (MCP).
+A development assistant that empowers users of the Healthie API, by seamlessly integrating Healthie's GraphQL API with AI tools through the Model Context Protocol (MCP).

 ## About